 Scully: It almost smells like...(realizes) Oh, God, Mulder, it's bile.

 Mulder: ...So, is there any way I can get this off my fingers quickly without betraying my cool exterior?

-There are definitely elements of this in the Doctor of Doctor Who, justified given the number of times the Doctor's perilous and bizarre way of life (and because he has survived the Time War).
-Topics range from romantic issues, bananas, little hospital shops, dancing and whatever random topic is on the Doctor's mind.
+- There are definitely elements of this in the Doctor of Doctor Who, justified given the Doctor's perilous and bizarre way of life (and because he has survived the Time War).
+Topics include romantic issues, bananas, little hospital shops, dancing, and whatever random topic is on the Doctor's mind.

-The Doctor did this well before the Time War.
+- The Doctor did plenty of this before the Time War.
 It's quite common in the series for him to mock his captors or have a quippy conversation with a companion while faced with death, especially if the villain has insulted him.
 To give just two of countless examples: when finally confronting Morbius in "The Brain of Morbius" and while under torture during "The Deadly Assassin".

 Frank: Yeah, but you're more agile than me, and stronger.

 Frank: Since right now.

 - Person of Interest is a serious drama, but will use this trope for subtle humor in nearly every episode.